Philip William Otterbein: Biography

 In spite of his reluctance to form a church, the younger men in his movement began conducting themselves as if they were clergy, including administration of sacraments, so seven weeks before his death, Otterbein ordained three of his workers: Christian Newcomer, Joseph Hoffman, and Frederick Schaffer.
 Newcomer was elected bishop after Otterbein's death.

 On April 19, 1762, Otterbein married Susan Le Roy of Lancaster, Pennsylvania.
 She died a little more than 6 years later on April 22, 1768.
 He suffered great grief because of his wife's death, and he never married again.

 Otterbein passed from this world on Wednesday, November 17, 1813.
 His funeral took place on Saturday, November 20, 1813; the funeral sermon was delivered in German by Rev. J. D. Kurtz and in English by William Ryland, who would later serve several terms as Chaplain of the Senate.
 In a memorial sermon in that same year, Asbury called him "the great, the holy Otterbein".

 Augustus W. Drury wrote the biography of Otterbein in 1884.

+Legacy

 Otterbein University in Westerville, Ohio, founded in 1847, is named for Philip William Otterbein.

+The majority of the United Brethren in Christ merged with the Evangelical Church in 1946 to form the Evangelical United Brethren Church (though those who dissented from the merger continued the Church of the United Brethren in Christ, which is active to the present day).
+The Evangelical United Brethren Church merged with the much larger Methodist Church in 1968, forming the United Methodist Church (though those who dissented from the merger organized the Evangelical Church, which is active to the present day).